AlanRynne/MPDA_18-AlanGit/input/Geodesic-Patterns.md

 ## Problem Statement

-### Problem 1
+Problem 1

-Look for a system of geodesic curves that covers a freeform surface in a way that:
+: Look for a system of geodesic curves that covers a freeform surface in a way that:

 1. They have approximate constant distance with it's neighbours.
 2. This curves will serve as guiding curves for the panels.
 3. The panels are to cover the surface with ***no overlap*** and ***only small gaps***

-### Problem 2
+Problem 2

-Look for a system of geodesic curves in a freeform surface which:
+: Look for a system of geodesic curves in a freeform surface which:

 1. Serve as the boundaries of wooden panels.
 2. The panel's deveopment is ***nearly straight***.
 3. Those panels cover the surface with ***no gaps***

-# Algorithmic ways of generating geodesics

-## Start point + Directon problem

-## Start point + End point problem

 # Design strategies for geodesic systems